 - cilantro (optional)

 Add the beans, garlic, chipotles and salt to a blender and puree until smooth.
 Add stock (or water) until the puree has the consistency of a thick soup.
 Taste for seasoning and heat level.

-Continue rolling all of the tortillas -- this batch made 8 rolled tortillas
+Continue rolling all of the tortillas -- this batch was enough for 8 rolled tortillas.

 Cover the tortillas in the baking dish with the remaining bean puree.
 Bake at 425F for 8-10 minutes or until the cheese has melted.

-Serve immediately and top with your choice of avocado, cheese, cilantro and sour cream
+Serve immediately and top with your choice of avocado, cheese, cilantro and Crema.

 You can add chicken or chorizo to the inside of the tortillas to make them even heartier.